TimHrovat/portfolio-website/README.md

-# portfolio-website
+# Project Description

-The website is accessible at: timhrovat.com
+This simple portfolio website is accessible at: www.timhrovat.com